GatorSethBarber/SoftwareEngineeringGroup24/Setup.md

 In a terminal, navigate to *GiftCardExchange* and run ```ng test```.
 This will open a web browser displaying the results of testing.

 ### Cypress Tests
 The code for the Cypress tests is located in the *Cypress* folder.
-Navigate to that folder in the terminal and run ```npx cypress open``` in the terminal.
+First, start the back end and front end as instructed above.
+Next, navigate to that *Cypress* folder in a new terminal and run ```npx cypress open``` in the terminal.
 Afterwards, follow the direction listed on the Cypress website on how to run and view the tests.
 Note that only end-to-end tests were used in this project.